bashfx/fx-markman/README.md

 ## Overview

+This bad boy needs some cleanup but works up to Bash 5.

 What you'll need:
   * The linux-standard realpath command
   * Local Bin ($HOME/.local/bin) directory to store your user scripts